 Proofpoint researched costs associated with a data breach and found that long-term collateral costs may persist after the initial outlays.
 The loss in productivity from incident response staff and other employees due to downtime translated to an estimated 63,343 hours wasted to deal with a data breach.

 Email is a common vector in attacks, and a compromise costs large businesses $6 million annually.
 Some attacks use email and social engineering to trick employees into paying an estimated $1.17 million in fraudulent invoices and money transfers.

 Ransomware continues to evolve and can incapacitate an organization.
 Many of these attacks start from email messages.
 Some organizations pay the ransom, but only $790,000 of the annual $5.66 million spent is from paying the ransom.

 The average cost for organizations to resolve a data breach is $807,506, a dramatic increase from 2015’s $338,098.
 Credential theft via phishing accounts for many of these costs.
 Overall, malware and data exfiltration cost an estimated $137 million.

 - Due to cloud storage misconfigurations, a travel booking website disclosed 10 million records containing hotel guest information, including national ID numbers, credit card information, full names, and email addresses.

-- 7.4 billion records for a newspaper in France were disclosed containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.
+- 7.4 billion records for a French newspaper were disclosed, containing staff and subscriber data after exfiltration from a trusted vendor’s cloud storage server.

-Accounting for every threat, including human error, is a full-time job and difficult for small businesses, but organizations can follow specific standards and use common strategies to stop attacks.
+Accounting for every threat, including human error, is a full-time job and difficult for small businesses.
+However, organizations can follow specific standards and use common strategies to stop attacks.
 It only takes one weak link to lead to a data breach, so strategies should strengthen every aspect of the organization, including staff cybersecurity training and education.